Track your stimulus check delivery status: How to use IRS Get My Payment portal now

-Here's good news if you've tried to use the IRS tracking app to view the status of your check but couldn't find your payment schedule.
-The IRS has updated its Get My Payment app to make it easier for you to track the arrival of your 2020 coronavirus relief payment of up to $1,200.
+The IRS has updated its Get My Payment app to make it easier for you to track the arrival of your coronavirus relief payment of up to $1,200.
+That is good news if you've tried to use the IRS tracking app to view the status of your 2020 check but couldn't find your payment schedule.
 CNET readers report that the IRS tracker website is still not perfect, but it's now working better.

 The IRS tracking tool is designed to show you when you can expect a check or if it's been sent.
 Prior to May 13, you could also use it to set up direct deposit with the IRS, but the deadline to give the federal agency your banking details through the Get My Payment tool has passed, the IRS said.
 We'll get into all the details, so read on for more information about how it works.